mads-jm/reverb-xr/README.md

 - `aframe.html`: A-Frame scene containing the initial setup for a white room with interactive buttons to switch between visualizations.
 - `stage-bars.html`: A-Frame scene for the bar visualizer.
 - `stage-wave.html`: A-Frame scene for the waveform visualizer.
+- `stage-dualwave.html`: A-Frame scene for the dual waveform visualizer.

 ### JavaScript